 Another option is to feed a kibble diet with a freeze-dried coating, like Nutrients Infusion.
-The kibble is sprayed with a freeze-dried coating after it’s cooked, leaving an easy-to-feed kibble with a highly nutritious boost.
+After it's cooked, the kibble is sprayed with a freeze-dried coating, leaving an easy-to-feed kibble with a highly nutritious boost.

 Quality Doesn’t Have to Be Expensive

 Now, you know that saving money doesn’t have to mean losing quality.
-With prices continuing to rise, it’s more important than ever that we are responsible with our buying choices so that we can continue to offer our pets the loving homes and premium nutrition that they deserve.
+With prices continuing to rise, it’s more important than ever that we are responsible with our buying choices to continue to offer our pets the loving homes and premium nutrition they deserve.

-Switching dog foods isn’t something that should be done on whim, so make sure you do your research and look for the diet that is right for you and your dog.
+Switching dog foods isn’t something that should be done on a whim, so make sure you research and look for the right diet for you and your dog.
 Compare it to your dog’s current diet before switching, as the sticker price of dog food can be deceiving.